cscully93/CrukDonationTest/README.md

 # Cancer Research UK Donate Functionality Tests
-I built this test project using spring boot, maven and incorporated Java as the programming language using Cucumber as my BDD framework, Test NG as my testing Framework and Selenium Webdriver to automate webpages using chrome driver to test the site on Google Chrome.
+I built this test project using spring boot, maven and incorporated Java as the programming language using Cucumber as my BDD framework, TestNG as my testing Framework and Selenium Webdriver to automate webpages using chrome driver to test the site on Google Chrome.

 Before Attempting to run tests:
 - Ensure you have Java configured on your device